Discover Perth City's inner neighbourhoods - just a short walk, bus or train ride from the CBD.

 Burswood Peninsula and Burswood South

-Jutting out into the Swan River to the city's east, the Burswood Peninsula boasts amazing views from all angels.
+Jutting out into the Swan River (Derbarl Yerrigan) to the city's east, the Burswood Peninsula boasts amazing views from all angels.
 Explore beautiful parklands, take a tour of Optus Stadium, bike around Burswood Park or walk along or climb the Matagarup Bridge, visit the State Tennis Centre and find plenty of restaurants, theatres and accommodation at Crown Metropol Perth, Crown Towers Perth or Crown Promenade Perth.
 Further south, Burswood South offers great picnic facilities, a peaceful lake and an adventure playground at G.O.
 Edwards Park.

 If you are looking to explore somewhere that is a little quirky, close to good food and walking distance from public transport, head to Carlisle.
 Centred around Archer Street, Carlisle is home to a number of shops selling gifts and homewares, international eats from Italian to pub food and hidden gems.

 As one of the highest locations in South Perth, Preston Street Shopping Precinct offers sweeping views to Como Beach.
-Indulge in an art house movie at a heritage-listed art deco theatre, walk or cycle along the foreshore or head out onto the longest jetty on the Swan River at Como Beach.
+Indulge in an art house movie at a heritage-listed art deco theatre, walk or cycle along the foreshore or head out onto the longest jetty on the Swan River (Derbarl Yerrigan) at Como Beach.
 Enjoy coffee or a meal from a local tavern, cafe, kiosk or restaurant or take the kids to a water playground.

 Crawley and Nedlands